-If you consider the overall section of 2016, an attempt of 24 to 26 questions was a good one for 2016.
-In fact, the SNAP 2015 reasoning paper was tougher than that of 2016 and an attempt of 18-20 was a good one.
+In 2018, Reasoning section featured 30 MCQs of 1 mark each and 5 non-MCQs of 2 marks each.
+The questions were difficult than expected.
 In 2017, the reasoning section was reported as lengthy.
-The Reasoning section had only a singular question on Verbal Logic.
-Even in the case of 2017, an attempt of 24 to 26 questions was a good one.
 Considering that this section occasionally featured really tough questions or has few inaccurate questions, it is recommended that you think on your feet in this section.
 Try to go through this section in two rounds and try to cover the easier questions in the first go itself.
+An attempt of 24 to 26 questions is considered a good one.

 Some Key points: